GopherJ/UIConsult/README.md

 - `install npm or yarn (yarn is better), nvm`
 - `nvm use`
+- `fork this project`
-- `git clone https://github.com/GopherJ/UIConsult && cd UIConsult`
+- `git clone https://github.com/youraccount/UIConsult && cd UIConsult`
-- `create your own remote branch on this repo`
-- `git checkout -b yourbranch`
 - `yarn install OR npm install`
 - `develop and commit`
-- `push to your own branch`
+- `push to your own repo`
-- `send PR on this repo`
+- `send PR to this repo

 ### Dependencies